 What kind of scheme is it?
-The RMSPS is a closed scheme, and contains the pension benefits you earned in the Royal Mail Pension Plan before 1 April 2012.
-You will have received annual statements detailing the benefits you had built up at 31 March 2012 or the date you left if earlier.
+The RMSPS is a closed scheme, and contains the pension benefits you earned in the Royal Mail Pension Plan (RMPP) before 1 April 2012.
+You will have received annual statements detailing the benefits you had built up at 31 March 2012 or at the date you left if earlier.
 How is my pension calculated?
-Pension built up before 1 April 2008 is based on 1/80th of your pensionable salary for each year of service.
-Pension built up on or after 1 April 2008 is based on 1/80th of your Career Salary Defined Benefit (CSDB) salary, which was calculated at the end of each year of service and added to your pension total.
-You will also get a lump sum of approximately three times the value of your annual pension.
+Pension built up before 1 April 2008 is based on 1/60th of your pensionable salary for each year of service.
+Pension built up on or after 1 April 2008 is based on 1/60th of your Career Salary Defined Benefit (CSDB) salary, which was calculated at the end of each year of service and added to your pension total.
+You can also choose to give up some pension in exchange for a tax-free lump sum at retirement.
 Go to page 5 for more information When can I take my pension?
 Normal Retiring Age (NRA) is 60 for pension built up before 1 April 2010 and 65 for pension built up after.
 You can take your benefits earlier than this, but not before age 55, except in certain circumstances such as ill health.
 Go to page 7 for more information Are there any ill health benefits?
 Yes, you may be able to take your pension at any age and unreduced if you have to stop working due to ill health.
-Go to page 9 for more information Are there any death benefits?
+Go to page 10 for more information Are there any death benefits?
 Yes, a pension is payable in the event of your death to a spouse, civil partner or other qualifying dependant.
 Children's pensions may also be payable.
 A lump sum may also be payable.
-Go to page 10 for more information
+Go to page 11 for more information